View article on LinkedIn.

 The business model of MoviePass, in which it raised hundreds of millions from investors and then redistributed that money to consumers in the hopes of quickly amassing market share, has been deployed again and again by companies, many of which lost much more money over a much longer period than MoviePass did.
 Amazon went public in 1997 and only recently became reliably profitable.
 Netflix is profitable, but is expected to have a negative cash flow of up to $4 billion this year.
 Uber, meanwhile, lost $4.5 billion in 2017, its ninth year in business.

 Hits kept coming for MoviePass, not in a good way.
 Users experienced widespread service outages after the company was unable to pay for movie tickets and had to borrow $5 million cash to remain in business.
 MoviePass limited the number of films members can watch to three a month.
 This major change was implemented after the company reversed its decisions to 1. increase the monthly fee to $14.95 a month, 2. restrict access to Hollywood blockbusters within their first two weeks of release, and 3. include surge pricing for certain movies and showtimes.
-The stock of MoviePass' parent company Helios and Matheson fell as low as 3 cents, raising the likelihood of eventually being delisted from the Nasdaq stock exchange.
+The stock of MoviePass' parent company Helios and Matheson fell as low as 1 cent, raising the likelihood of eventually being delisted from the Nasdaq stock exchange.
 That is exactly the problem the company tried to address when it approved a 250-for-1 reverse stock split, which temporarily boosted the share from 8 cents a share to $21.

 On paper, the MoviePass model makes sense.
 85 percent of American moviegoers only go to 4 or 5 movies a year.
 When they join MoviePass, they double their consumption and go to about 10 a year.
 They balance out the 15 percent of the population that go 18 times before joining MoviePass, and then after that go to about 24 movies a year.
 MoviePass then targeted urban, young, and childless, who were disproportionately made up of that 15 percent of consumers going to the movies an awful lot.
 According to MoviePass 40 percent of their costs were incurred by that 15 percent of heavy moviegoers.
 Suburban married people, the majority of the 85 percent who only go to the movies 4 or 5 times a year, joined far less.
 MoviePass will have to focus on the occasional moviegoer from now, which will, however, make it difficult to achieve their goal of 5 million subscribers by the end of the year.